-From YEM17, EPS will be measured on an averaged basis over the three year performance period rather than point to point.
-The board believes this better addresses the cyclicality of the business and incentivises participants to improve performance year on year by removing the current exposure solely to the final year of the performance period.
+As was the case in YEM17, EPS will be measured on an averaged basis over the three year performance period rather than point to point.
+The board believes this addresses the cyclicality of the business and incentivises participants to improve performance year on year by removing the current exposure to the final year of the performance period.